Theaang/Theaang.github.io/_pages/miscellaneous.md

 ---

 ## **Who is Thea?**
-• Thea is a systems neuroscientist 🧠 with the soul of a mathematician. <br>
+• Thea is a neuroscientist 🧠 with the soul of a mathematician. <br>
 • She advocates for DEI in research, social justices, and democracy. <br>
 • Always brimming with ideas, she jots them down anytime, anywhere.<br>
 • She loves train travel and has hiked 60+ trails in Western MA & 10 states 🐾 <br>